Jeff-Smith31/Todo_App/README.md

 - Minimal UI: dedicated login page, task list page, and a separate task form page

 Architecture
-- Frontend: Static HTML/CSS/JS with a Service Worker and Web App Manifest.
-Served by Nginx.
-In production you can run it:
+- Single EC2 host (now standard): One EC2 instance runs two containers via Docker Compose:
-  - Split-EC2 (recommended): Dedicated EC2 instance runs only Nginx to serve the SPA; API calls go to https://api.<domain>. ✓
+  - Frontend: Nginx serves the SPA for ticktocktasks.com and www.ticktocktasks.com.
-  - Single-EC2 (legacy): Nginx serves the SPA and proxies /api/* to the backend container on the same instance.
+  - Backend: Node.js/Express API container.
+The api.ticktocktasks.com hostname is routed by the Nginx container directly to the backend container.
-- Backend: Node.js/Express API (Dockerized) with DynamoDB persistence and Web Push.
-In split mode, the frontend calls the API via https://api.<domain>.
-Backend health is exposed at /api/healthz (not /healthz).
+- Backend health is exposed at /healthz on api.ticktocktasks.com and at /api/healthz via the frontend host (apex/www) proxy.
+The SPA uses same‑origin /api/* when loaded from apex/www.
 - Auto‑connect: The frontend reads window.RUNTIME_CONFIG.BACKEND_URL from config.js at the site root.
-In split mode the CI writes BACKEND_URL to https://api.<domain>; in single-EC2 it is empty for same‑origin /api/*.
+In this setup it is empty so API calls go to same‑origin /api/*.

 Quick start (frontend only)
 - From the frontend/website directory, serve the site locally: